openbmc/docs/rest-api.md

 In above example, the file foo will be saved with the name bar on the BMC.

+The operation will either return the version id (hash) of the uploaded file on success:

+    {
+        "data": "ffdaab9b",
+        "message": "200 OK",
+        "status": "ok"
+    }

+or an error message:

+    {
+        "data": {
+            "description": "Version already exists or failed to be extracted" },
+        "message": "400 Bad Request",
+        "status": "error"
+    }

 ## Event subscription protocol
 It is possible to subscribe to events, of interest, occurring on the BMC.
 The implementation on the BMC uses WebSockets for this purpose, so that clients